cran/zmisc/README.md

 ## Vector Look-Ups and Safer Sampling

-A collection of utility functions that facilitate looking up vector values from a lookup table, and support a safer approach to vector sampling, sequence generation, and aggregation.
+A collection of utility functions that facilitate looking up vector values from a lookup table, annotate values in at table for clearer viewing, and support a safer approach to vector sampling, sequence generation, and aggregation.

 ## Installation